About Us

 Board of Control

-The Okefenokee RESA Board of Control is comprised of the Superintendents of our 9 member systems as well as the Presidents of South Georgia State College and Coastal Pines Technology College and the Director of the Okefenokee Regional Library.
+The Okefenokee RESA Board of Control is comprised of the Superintendents of our eight-member systems, as well as the Presidents of South Georgia State College and Coastal Pines Technical College, the Director of the Okefenokee Regional Library, and the Director of the Three Rivers Regional Library System.